 What is Emeraid Intensive Care HDN Kidney Feline for Cats?

-- Emeraid Intensive Care HDN Kidney is a prescription diet for cats with kidney disease.
+- Emeraid Intensive Care "Highly Digestible Nutrition" (HDN) Kidney is a prescription diet for cats with kidney disease.

 - It is designed to meet the dietary needs of cats with acute or chronic kidney conditions, reduce the signs of uremia, and minimize the progression of kidney disease.